 - Strategically: Focus everything on your project's key objectives and on the profile of the type of people you wish to reach.

 For example, let's say your 3-pillar goal is to convince your nation's companies to recycle waste and to switch to renewable energies (environment), whilst involving their employees (social) and maintaining sustainable growth (economic).
 Then your target audience would clearly be high-level decision makers.

-- Effectively: To communicate effectively is to connect- This requires a User-Centric strategy that allows you to speak directly to the exact type of person in leading companies who will be open to your message.
-The more specific and relevant your are, the more effective.
+- Effectively: To communicate effectively is to connect.
+This requires a User-Centric strategy that allows you to speak directly to the exact type of person in leading companies who will be open to your message.
+The more specific and relevant you are, the more effective.

 Who is this decision maker?
 The CEO?
 Operations Manager?
 Key stakeholders?

 - Creatively: In our agency, we focus on "looking for Wally", a fun way of keeping in mind that 20% of an audience will create 80% of your desired results (sales, actions, advocacy, etc.).
 We then concentrate on getting to know "Wally" as best as we can, in order to know exactly how to talk to her and which channels are used by him.